 As part of National Palliative Care Week 2017, Meaningful Ageing Australia and Palliative Care Australia released a joint position statement about the importance of spiritual care in palliative and end of life care.
 Palliative Care Australia and Meaningful Ageing...read more

 Project participants launch spiritual screening tool ConnecTo with resident Juliet Uly at the centre.read more

 Click here to listen to a 15 minute interview with our CEO, Ilsa Hampton, talking about spirituality and ageing on the day of our ConnecTo launch.
 26 April 2017 ...read more

-Meaningful Ageing Australia (formerly PASCOP) is the Australian national peak body for spiritual care and ageing.
+Meaningful Ageing Australia is the Australian national peak body for spiritual care and ageing.
 We are a membership based not-for-profit, supporting organisations and groups to respond to the pastoral and spiritual needs of older people, their significant others, and their carers.
 We advocate for spiritual care to be included in all care settings.
-Our mission is to ensure that all older Australians have access to high quality pastoral and spiritual care.
+Our mission is to enable access to high quality pastoral and spiritual care for all older people in Australia.
 Membership is open to organisations and groups who provide support, care and/or accommodation to older people.

 The impact of our work is seen in comments from our members: